rajattsodhi/FrontEndAssignment/README.md

 ### HTML5

-HTML5 semantics have been used and tags such as video.
+HTML5 semantics have been used and tags such as video,header,nav,main,section,article and footer.

 ### CSS

-The slider is completely developed using HTML and CSS only using also some tranitions.
+The slider is completely developed using HTML and CSS only using also some transitions.
 CSS3 animations are also used (Menu in small devices).
 Mobile first approach has been used.

 ### JavaScript